 \section{Discussion}

 We have found that partitioning a quantum computer into noiseless ``clean'' qubits and noisy ``dirty'' qubits typically has an analogous effect to lowering the overall error rate by the ratio $\frac{n_d}{n}$.
 Consequently, our model of clean qubits cannot avoid exponential scaling effects due to noise such as barren plateaus, and even a single dirty qubit will ruin the bunch eventually.
 As it has previously been shown that standard error mitigation techniques also cannot avoid exponential scaling effects due to noise~\cite{wang2021can,takagi2021fundamental}, our work provides further evidence that a fully noiseless system may be ultimately required to avoid such scaling.
-We note that even though we exclusively look at gradient scaling in our numerics, this also implies concentration of expectation values due to the results of~\cite{arrasmith2021equivalence}.
+We note that even though we exclusively look at gradient scaling in our numerics, this also implies the concentration of expectation values due to the results of~\cite{arrasmith2021equivalence}.
 This means that our results have implications for the scalability of near-term algorithms in general, not just in the realm of training parameterized circuits.

-On the other hand, we found numerically that the rate of gradient decay with respect to depth is exponentially suppressed by each additional clean qubit.
-Therefore, the inclusion of clean qubits mitigates NIBPs and exponential concentration of expectation values due to noise.
-Our analytical results point to this being a more general phenomenon in near-term circuits.
+On the other hand, we found numerically that each additional clean qubit exponentially suppresses the rate of gradient decay with respect to depth.
+Therefore, the inclusion of clean qubits helps to mitigate NIBPs and exponential concentration of expectation values due to noise.
+Our analytical results point to this being a more general phenomenon in partially noisy circuits.
 We note that here, in order to numerically investigate the scaling of trainability at large depths, we assumed that the error rates of the noisy qubits are larger than the ones expected from future machines.
-Their reduction should enable even more impressive increases of computational reach than the ones shown in our numerics.
+Their reduction should enable even more impressive increases in computational reach than the ones shown in our numerics.